Parvez401/HR-Analytics/README.md

 # HR-Analytics

-Designed a Power BI Dashboard to track employee data the HR team .
+Designed a Power BI Dashboard to track employee data for  the HR team .